chrisstraw/angular-dockerize/using-dev-container/README.md

 A post that explains how to setup a devcontainer [post](https://blog.hammelburg.me/developing-angular-apps-inside-a-docker-container-fbca44438e05)

-After the devcontainer.json is created:
+After the devcontainer.json is created, you can add your favorite vscode exentions to the devcontainer:

-To add vscode extensions to the devcontainer, you can select your currently installed extsnsions -> gear -> Add to devcontainer.json
+select extension -> gear -> Add to devcontainer.json
 ![image](https://user-images.githubusercontent.com/1365728/202858614-05ca7368-3ef2-4594-afa5-a295d434b574.png)